5 Ways To Avoid Spinal Fusion Surgery

 - If you experience spinal pain (not muscle soreness) while exercising, stop and rest.

 Additionally, targeted exercises can benefit your recovery from spinal conditions.
-Exercises can strengthen the muscles that support the spine, namely those in the back and abdomen.
+Exercise can strengthen the muscles that support the spine, namely those in the back and abdomen.
 By strengthening these muscles, you can reduce the impact exerted on your spine with day-to-day motions.

 Here are a few simple exercises to try at home: